tbousiou/inventory-management/README.md

 # Inventory Manager
-This project aims to create a simple invetory managemenet tool for small buissness
+This project aims to create a simple inventory management tool for small business
 ## Features
 - Track assets
 - Location, categories